Federal judges: Trump plan to exclude undocumented from congressional districts violates law

-NEW YORK -- A panel of three federal judges said Thursday that President Trump's order to exclude people in the country illegally when redrawing congressional districts violates the law.
+NEW YORK -- A panel of three federal judges on Thursday blocked an order from President Donald Trump that tried to exclude people in the country illegally from the process of redrawing congressional districts.

-The federal judges in New York granted an injunction stopping the order, saying the harm caused by it would last for a decade.
+The federal judges in New York, in granting an injunction, said the presidential order issued in late July was unlawful and the harm it would cause would last a decade.

-The judges prohibited Commerce Secretary Wilbur Ross, whose agency oversees the Census Bureau, from excluding people in the country illegally when turning over figures used to calculate how many congressional seats each state gets.
+The judges prohibited Commerce Secretary Wilbur Ross, whose agency oversees the U.S. Census Bureau, from excluding people in the country illegally when handing in 2020 census figures used to calculate how many congressional seats each state gets.

+According to the judges, the presidential order violated laws governing the execution of the once-a-decade census and also the process for redrawing congressional districts known as apportionment by requiring that two sets of numbers be presented - one with the total count and the other dealing with people living in the country illegally.

+The judges said that those in the country illegally qualify as people to be counted in the states they reside.
+They declined to say whether the order violated the Constitution.

 Federal judges: Trump plan to exclude undocumented from congressional districts violates law